New additivity properties of the relative entropy of entanglement and its generalizations: Appendices

-We now show that for maximally correlated states, the $\alpha$-$z$ R\'enyi conditional entropy are equal to the $\alpha$-$z$ R\'enyi relative entropy of entanglement.
+We now show that for maximally correlated states, the $\alpha$-$z$ R\'enyi conditional entropies are equal to the $\alpha$-$z$ R\'enyi relative entropies of entanglement (up to a minus sign).
 We follow similar arguments to the ones given in~\cite{zhu2017coherence}. \begin{theorem} Let $\rho \in \mathcal{S}(AB)$ be a maximally correlated state and $(\alpha,z) \in \mathcal{D}$.
 Then we have

-\end{theorem} \begin{proof} We define the CPTP map $\Lambda$ by $\Lambda(\rho) := P\rho P + (1-P) \rho (1-P)$ where $P = \sum_j|jj\rangle \! \langle jj|$.
+\end{theorem} \begin{proof} We define the CPTP map $\Lambda$ by $\Lambda(\rho_{AB}) := P_{AB}\rho_{AB} P_{AB} + (1-P_{AB}) \rho_{AB} (1-P_{AB})$ where $P_{AB} = \sum_j|jj\rangle \! \langle jj|_{AB}$.
 We have for a maximally correlated state $\rho$